wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 The **[[Limits|limit]]** is the **means** of **transitioning** between the **average rate of change** to the **instantaneous rate of change**. ^limit-as-a-transition
 ![[Pasted image 20240410153825.png|400]] ^d8b06d
 ### 4. Is the Unit Tangent Vector
+That is, the vector contains the coordinates of a slope of a line that is tangent to the point.
 	The tangent vector $T(\Delta x)$ visually and mathematically represents the instantaneous rate of change of the function $f$ at a point $x$.
 		The components of the vector capture the differential changes in the input and output, providing a linear approximation of the function's behavior near that point.

 In the context of single-variable calculus, the derivative $f'(x)$ gives the slope of the tangent line to the curve $y=f(x)$ at the point $x$.
 If we interpret this geometrically: